We spoke to (now-ex) Camilla employee, Gabrielle Wakeman about her time as their Digital Marketing Manager.

 There’s definitely a difference.
-There isn’t the variety and the huge competition that’s present in the States.
-I will say though that Aussies are really passionate about their local designers, and are dedicated to their styles and influences.
+In Australia there isn’t the variety or the competition [for jobs] that there is in the states.
+Though I will say that Australian customers are more passionate and brand loyal.
 The passion that CAMILLA customers have is something that you just wouldn’t be able to find in the States.

 When are you NOT right for the fashion industry?

 There is a lot of pressure and you’re always very busy, plus working with creatives usually doesn’t lead to a lot of efficiencies.
 If you are passionate and want to work in a passionate environment though, then it will work for you!

 If you’re not afraid to get your hands dirty then there’s no limit to where you can go in the fashion industry, but you do need to be patient and know where you want to go- it’s easy to get lost.

 Any sage advice?

 Working in an agency, you’ll get shorter and shorter deadlines, but in-house and client side you have demanding bosses and customers, so it depends what you prefer to handle.
 I believe you can control more on the client side, but perhaps work across more exciting and versatile projects agency side.
 It’s such a huge industry so it’s just about finding where you fit, and then fighting for it.

 Is there anything that you with you had known at the start of your career?

 I wish there wasn’t the commonly spun idea that fashion is ‘fluffy’.
 Not that I got into Fashion because I believed this, but people work REALLY hard.
 You can put a great PR spin on a super glamorous photo shoot in the Hamptons, but in actuality you’re up at 3am and absolutely exhausted after 14 hours of shooting.